jeshocarmel/jeshocarmel.github.io/_posts/2020-11-30-review_of_book_4.markdown

 - A short book
 - Before i purchased, I went through the reviews for this book and it was all hoo-hah.
 Now that I finished the book I understood why.
 It's just simply worth it.
 The book is worth its weight in Gold.
 - They say big things come in small packages and this book is a testimony for that.
-- The author simply breaks down what humility means to a christain and why humility and faith are tied together.
+- The author simply breaks down what humility means to a Christian and why humility and faith are tied together.
 I understood that without humility, it is difficult to retain faith in God.
 - He is good in breaking down complex parts into simple explanations and denounces all the fake associations the current generations had tied to humility.
 - Just read it.